 We say that to become truly rich, you should build not only financial capital, but intellectual and social capital as well.

 While we’re selective, we are not a secret organization.
-In fact, we have more than 157,000 Members worldwide in over 130 countries.
+In fact, we have more than 159,000 Members worldwide in over 130 countries.
+William

-William Bonner, the founder of Agora Inc., is also one of the founders of The Oxford Club, which officially started as the Passport Club in 1989.
+Bonner, the founder of The Agora, is also one of the founders of The Oxford Club, which officially started as the Passport Club in 1989.
 The Club took its current name in 1991 to reflect our combination of old-world sensibility and modern technology.